It’s all about the challenge for Quinn Huffman, acting General Manager of Plumb-Tech.

 “It’s not something I’ve ever done before.
 I never owned a plumbing company.
 I’d never even been to Montana,” he explains.
 “Prior to this, I was living in Mexico.
 So when I moved up here and got off the plane in a t-shirt and shorts, it was a bit of a rude awakening when it was minus-10.”

 Indeed, Quinn’s past experience – both professional and personal – wasn’t something that would prepare anyone for owning a plumbing company.
-The majority of his career was spent working for banks and schools, serving as an IT and systems professional.
+Most of his career was spent working for banks and schools as an IT and systems professional.
 So, when the time came to helm Plumb-Tech, it wasn’t necessarily an obvious fit.

 Still, Quinn took the job and moved to Missoula to run the company.
 It’s an experience that he’s found as rewarding as it has been challenging.
 Looking back now, it has become apparent to him that the first days of running the company were some of the most integral to his success.
 Using Acquira’s resources and methods helped him navigate those especially difficult early days.